FRRouting/frr/doc/developer/lists.rst

 Common API
 ----------

-The following documentation assumes that a list has been defined using ``Z`` as the name, and ``itemtype`` being the type of the list items (e.g.
+The following documentation assumes that a container has been defined using ``Z`` as the name, and ``itemtype`` being the type of the items (e.g.
 ``struct item``.)

 .. c:function:: void Z_init(struct Z_head *)

-   Initializes the list for use.
+   Initializes the container for use.
 For most implementations, this just sets some values.
 Hash tables are the only implementation that allocates memory in this call.

 .. c:function:: void Z_fini(struct Z_head *)

    Reverse the effects of :c:func:`Z_init()`.
-The list must be empty when this function is called.
+The container must be empty when this function is called.

    .. warning::

-      This function may ``assert()`` if the list is not empty.
+      This function may ``assert()`` if the container is not empty.

 .. c:function:: size_t Z_count(const struct Z_head *)